-Kids' church is open to all kids ages 4 - 6th grade (children under the age of 4 are welcome to participate in the Extended Session of the 2's and 3's class in Room 104).
-5th and 6th graders serve as "leaders" or "mentors" in the program, as they work with, and set an example for, younger children, all while growing deeper in their personal relationship with the Lord.
+Kids' church is open to all kids ages 4 - 6th grade (children under the age of 4 are welcome to participate in the Extended Session of the 2's and 3's class in Room 103 or the Nursery in Room 101, if under the age of 2).
+5th and 6th graders serve as "leaders" or "mentors" in the program as they work with, and set an example for, younger children, all while growing deeper in their personal relationship with the Lord.

 When is Kids' Church?